 We also have physiotherapists and podiatrists in the main medical tents who are on site ready to help with any running related injuries.

+It is particularly important for marathon finishers to check hydration levels.
 Simple ways to measure your need for fluids is to check your weight and keep track of how much you are urinating.
 It is common to lose a few pounds of water weight during the marathon and therefore it is important to know your weight just before the race.

 If you have lost 2-5% (example 2% of 150lbs = 3lbs) then you have lost fluid and may be dehydrated.